 To set a collection item thumbnail:

-- Select a Blog Post and click Edit.
+- Hover over a Blog Post and click Edit.

-- In the Post Editor, click the Options tab and drag your image into the image uploader or click the image uploader and select a file from your computer.
+- In the post settings, click the Options tab and drag your image into the image uploader or click the image uploader and select a file from your computer.
 To use a stock image, click Search For Image.